fhhagenberg-sqe-mcm-ws20/elevator-control-center-team-c/README.md

 The project is using Github actions as CI tool of choise and runs several unit tests and also GUI tests using TestFX to ensure a constantly working codebase.
 Moreover, Sonarcloud is used to check for code quality.

+# Installation

+To run the Elevator Control Center, the .jar file provided with the newest release needs to be downloaded.
+Before or after executing the .jar file, the simulator needs to be started.
+The ECC will connect automatically to the simulator once started.

 # Graphical User Interface with JavaFx